Black residents allege discrimination at film studio town

 Keyania Otobor moved into her townhome in 2019 and still lives there.
 She had seen videos featuring the Williamses and was attracted by the diversity, walkability and sense of community, she said.

-In March, she was visiting Carmen Key, who also is Black, when Key’s white neighbor banged on her door looking for her husband and calling Otobor and Key a racial slur in an exchange recorded by Key’s doorbell camera, Otobor said.
+In March, she was visiting Carmen Key, who also is Black, when Key’s white neighbor banged on her door looking for her husband and called Otobor and Key a racial slur, in an exchange recorded by Key’s doorbell camera, Otobor said.

 “I was appalled.
 I’ve never had anybody, to my knowledge, say that about me,” Otobor said.

-There had been other complaints of the woman harassing residents because of their race, and the management hadn’t taken any action, the lawsuit says.
+There had been other complaints of the woman harassing residents because of their race, and the management had not taken any action, the lawsuit says.

 “It’s the aggregate of these stories that tells you that there is a systemic problem at Trilith,” Smith, the lawyer, said.